Python uses exceptions

 Ctrl-Break, or other interrupting keys on their keyboard, that

-raises KeyboardInterrupt
+raises KeyboardInterrupt.

-v2 only introduces another subclass of Exception
+v2 only introduces another subclass of Exception:

-.
-Only StopIteration
+StandardError.
+Only StopIteration and

-classes inherit directly from Exception
+Warning classes inherit directly from Exception

-is part of the iteration protocol,
+(StopIteration is part of the iteration protocol,

 covered in